bbrianxiao/Leetcode/String/408. Valid Word Abbreviation/readme.md

-# 408. Valid Word Abbreviation Checker
+# 408. Valid Word Abbreviation

 ## Implementation Details
 - The function `validWordAbbreviation` checks if a given abbreviation is a valid abbreviation of a given word.